 System maintenance is a modification of a system to correct faults, to improve performance, or to adapt the system to a changing environment or changed requirements.
 I would also suggest you run the System Maintenance troubleshooter and check hope this will help.
 To Run System Maintenance Follow the steps:

-Open Troubleshooting options from Start menu search type troubleshoot and select Troubleshooting options. or you can access Control Panel\All Control Panel Items\Troubleshooting.
+Open Troubleshooting options from the Start menu search type troubleshoot and select Troubleshooting options. or you can access Control Panel\All Control Panel Items\Troubleshooting.
 Here Click View all in the left pane of the screen.
 Click on System maintenance.

 Click Next and follow the on-screen instructions.
 This will check for system issues. when the process complete click finish.

 Repair Corrupted System Files using ( SFC Utility )

 If any Windows System files get corrupted or missed you can face unnecessary errors, system freezes and Restart loopback.
 So that you can perform SFC utility to check and repair them.

 - Perform DISM command dism /online /cleanup-image /restorehealth

 - After that run system file checker utility sfc /scannow

 - Restart Windows and check Windows running smoothly.